-Thanks to its direct work with the UNFCCC and the EU, nrg4SD represents its member subnational governments directly at international negotiations by:
+Thanks to its direct work with the UNFCCC, nrg4SD represents its member subnational governments directly at international negotiations by:

 nrg4SD’s partnerships on behalf of its members

-Through the years nrg4SD has likewise established privileged partnerships with other organisations representing local governments, such as ICLEI Local Governments for Sustainability and United Cities and Local Government UCLG, as well as the private sector, such as The °Cimate Group. nrg4SD collaborates regularly with its partners to maximise the recognition and visibility of subnational initiatives on climate change.
+Through the years nrg4SD has likewise established privileged partnerships with other organisations representing local governments, such as ICLEI – Local Governments for Sustainability and UCLG – United Cities and Local Government. nrg4SD responds to the United Region Organization (ORU-FOGAR) in the field of sustainable development, and is a partner of The °Climate Group, CDP and RIO20 in the Compact of States and Regions, collaborating regularly to maximise the recognition and visibility of subnational initiatives on climate change.

 Another key partnership over the past years has taken nrg4SD and several of its members to work directly with a series of United Nations agencies in the Territorial Approach to Climate Change TACC programme.
 Through TACC several developed subnational governments are assisting subnational governments from developping countries on:

 - Accessing and using up-to-date climate change science, information, tools and good practices;

 - Putting in place a partnership and governance framework to address the cross-sectoral nature of climate change, and

 - Developing a climate profile and draft a climate change strategy and action plan to ensure a programmatic approach to climate change.